NumbShell/Python-Django/README.md

 # Python-Django
-Host the Django site for Rpi use
+Django site for Rpi use